You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Tip: Ask whether there are any added charges if they record from an outside studio.

 Make sure the files you receive will be broadcast quality.
-Many voice artists have their own studios and are happy to send a voice sample recorded from their studio.
+Many voice artists have their own studios and are happy to send a dry voice sample recorded from their studio.
 This way, you can hear the quality of their studio before you book your project.

-Be sure to clarify whether the talent is quoting union or non-union rates.
+Clarify whether the talent is quoting union or non-union rates.
 The costs and guidelines differ dramatically.

 Inquire about whether the talent offers buyout terms or if their voiceover requires renewal after a specific period.
 Many license their voice in 13-week increments.
 Then, clients extend their usage for the next 13 weeks, and so on.